Back in July 2017, I found myself up in the far north of Maine looking out at the Atlantic Ocean. I was a guest of one A. Noonan Moose.

 What are the tax implications of WARM?

 Current federal policies, especially in the setting of interest rates, favor debtors over savers.
 As a result, our cash holdings haven’t produced much income each year, we end up in the 10 or 15 percent federal tax bracket.
 But our low brackets have produced some helpful side benefits.
 For instance, Obamacare premium tax credits regularly subsidize our health insurance costs.
 Moreover, the tax code exempts us from paying taxes on capital gains and qualified dividends.
-For a full list of the many tax benefits we’ve enjoyed in early retirement, click here.

 How does WARM compare to the Four Percent Rule?